awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Allow NotAction with unsupported tag condition key for service: Using the effect Allow with NotAction and the tag condition key {{conditionKeyName}} allows only service actions that support the condition key.
+Allow NotAction with unsupported tag condition key for service: Using the effect Allow with NotAction and the tag condition key allows only service actions that support the condition key.
 The condition key doesn't apply to some service actions.
 We recommend that you use Action instead of NotAction.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Using the effect Allow with NotAction and the tag condition key {{conditionKeyName}} allows only service actions that support the condition key.
+"findingDetails": "Using the effect Allow with NotAction and the tag condition key allows only service actions that support the condition key.
 The condition key doesn't apply to some service actions.
-We recommend that you use Action instead of NotAction.
+We recommend that you use Action instead of NotAction."
-"
 ```

 **Resolving the suggestion**